oussema286/fordead_package/docs/user_guides/english/validation_tools/07_dieback_detection_from_dataframe.md

  - name_column : *str* : Name of the ID column.
 The default is 'id'.
  - update_masked_vi : *bool*, optional : If True, updates the csv at masked_vi_path with the columns 'period_id', 'state', 'predicted_vi', 'diff_vi' and 'anomaly'.
 The default is False.
  - threshold_anomaly : *float*, optional : Threshold at which the difference between the actual and predicted vegetation index is considered as an anomaly.
 The default is 0.16.
+ - stress_index_mode : *str*, optional : Chosen stress index, if 'mean', the index is the mean of the difference between the vegetation index and the predicted vegetation index for all unmasked dates after the first anomaly subsequently confirmed.
+If 'weighted_mean', the index is a weighted mean, where for each date used, the weight corresponds to the number of the date (1, 2, 3, etc...) from the first anomaly.
+If None, no stress period index is computed.
+The default is None.
  - vi : str, optional : Chosen vegetation index.
 The default is "CRSWIR".
  - path_dict_vi : *str*, optional : Path to a text file used to add potential vegetation indices.
 If not filled in, only the indices provided in the package can be used (CRSWIR, NDVI, NDWI).
 The file [ex_dict_vi.txt](https://gitlab.com/fordead/fordead_package/-/blob/master/docs/examples/ex_dict_vi.txt) gives an example for how to format this file.
 One must fill the index's name, formula, and "+" or "-" according to whether the index increases or decreases when anomalies occur.
 The default is None.